istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

-**Exposing behavior**: Will your combined clusters expose all their services one to another, or selective exposure is required? _Selective exposure_ means that the owner of cluster 1 may want to control which services are exposed to the workloads in mesh 2.
+**Exposing behavior**: Will your combined clusters expose all their services one to another, or selective exposure is required? _Selective exposure_ means that the owner of cluster 1 may want to control which services are exposed to the workloads in cluster 2.
 Selective exposure may be required for security or compliance reasons.
 Some security standards require exposure of services on the need-to-know basis.

 **Isolation for security or compliance**: Are you required to control all the traffic that enters your mesh **at the